Nifemiiiiiiii/Airplane-crashes/README.md

 2. Duplicates: Duplicate records were identified and removed to avoid data redundancy.
 3. Date Formatting: The date column was converted to a standard YYYY-MM-DD format for consistency.
 4. Standardization of Operator Names: Airlines with different spellings were standardized.
-5. Fatalities Calculation: Derived new metrics such as Total Fatalities by calculating ''' Total Fatalities = SUM('Airplane_Crashes_and_Fatalities'[Fatalities])'''

 ## Dashboard Overview
 The interactive dashboard consists of multiple sections: